 Like all new processes, becoming fluent in online design collaboration takes time and practice.
 You can always come back and read our guides when you’re stuck or unsure of your next steps along the way.

 We provide even more guides on how to get started with MURAL and how to use MURAL for educational purposes.
-Check out all the guides in your MURAL dashboard, and stay tuned for new releases.
+Check out all the guides in the templates section of your MURAL dashboard, and stay tuned for new releases.

 - Getting Started with MURAL